L&T Q3 net profit drops 17 pc to Rs 2,055 cr | Business

 ''The consolidated net profit after tax for the quarter ended December 31, 2021 at Rs 2,055 crore, registered a decline of 17 per cent over the corresponding quarter of the previous year, which had an instance of a sale of commercial property in realty business and gain on divestment from discontinued operations of the electrical and automation business,'' the company said in a statement.

+''There is also sustained quarterly growth in our order inflow between quarter one, quarter two, quarter three and the company has kept the...momentum going,'' he said.

+There has been steady rise in sales that the company has reported through the three quarters of the current year and even in comparison with the year-ago period.

-However, the consolidated income of the company during October-December quarter increased to Rs 40,134.31 crore, over Rs 36,661.08 crore in the year-ago period.
+''The margins during this period has been stable.
+Of course this is subject to the quarterly volatility which is inherent in the project business that we run. ''The working capital management was pretty satisfactory and we have stuck a balance between funding the project for its progress as well as maintaining the working capital discipline,'' he added.
+The consolidated income of the company during the December quarter increased to Rs 40,134.31 crore, over Rs 36,661.08 crore in the year-ago period.

 Larsen & Toubro achieved consolidated revenues of Rs 39,563 crore for the quarter, registering a Y-o-Y growth of 11 per cent.